Loading...

 Mindful Eating

-Keep track of your glucose levels to understand how different meals affect you, allowing for adjustments in future meals.
+Keep track of your blood sugar levels to understand how different foods affect you individually, and tailor your meals accordingly.

 healthspan-mbl